Rose Caramel Filled Chocolate Truffles (vegan, paleo, & refined sugar-free)Skip to Recipe

 - 18-20 organic dates

-- in a double boiler, start to melt your chocolate and add in the raw monk fruit – add more sweetener if desired.
+- In a double boiler, start to melt your chocolate and add in the maple syrup - add more sweetener if desired.

-- now carefully spoon the melted chocolate into your silicone truffle molds, use a silicone brush or your fingers to distribute the chocolate evenly within the mold.
+- Now carefully spoon the melted chocolate into your silicone truffle molds, and use a silicone brush or your fingers to distribute the chocolate evenly within the mold.

-- make your caramel filling by placing all the ingredients except chocolate until a food processor.
+- Make your caramel filling by placing all the ingredients except chocolate into a food processor.

-- pulse on high for 1-4 minutes adds more lemon juice or coconut oil if it is too thick, you will know it's complete when the mix is sticking together and will look just like caramel.
+- Pulse on high for 1-4 minutes.
+Add more lemon juice or coconut oil if it is too thick, you will know it's complete when the mix is sticking together and will look just like caramel.

-- now take out the silicone molds from the freezer and spoon the caramel into the molds – again be very careful.
+- Take out the silicone molds from the freezer and carefully spoon the caramel into the molds.

-- once the caramel fills ALMOST to the top of the mold, fill the rest of the room with more melted chocolate.
+- Once the caramel fills ALMOST to the top of the mold, fill the rest of the space with more melted chocolate.

-- place into the freezer for about 2 hours or until completely solid. if the chocolate starts to crack when popping out the chocolates it is too soon, so put them back into the freezer a little longer.
+- Place into the freezer for about 2 hours or until completely solid.
+If the chocolate starts to crack when popping out the chocolates it is too soon, so put them back into the freezer for a little longer.